-If you think construction noise is a nap-destroying nuisance, you should check out the space rock that hit a sleeping woman on this day in 1954.
+If you think construction noise is a nap-destroying nuisance, you should check out the space rock that hit a sleeping woman in 1954.

 Ann Hodges had settled onto the couch that afternoon with no awareness of the agent of chaos tearing through the heavens above her house.
 A larger-than-average meteorite was zipping toward our planet, crumbling as it fell.
 The fireball produced by the meteorite’s disintegration was so bright it could be seen by humans below in three different states.
 Most of the rock’s bulk was vaporized as it entered Earth’s atmosphere, but one bowling-ball-sized chunk survived and continued on its improbable course.